Many engineering specialties show excellent job growth, and engineering is also an industry where earnings are high.

 Even if you don't plan to pursue a 4-year degree, you can still earn a competitive engineering salary.

-For the vast majority of engineering technician jobs, regardless of specialty, a 2-year associate's degree in engineering technology is sufficient.
+For the vast majority of engineering technician jobs, regardless of specialty, a 2-year associate degree in engineering technology is sufficient.

 Engineering Technology Salaries

-Using the U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics as a reference, here are average annual salary figures for different engineering technology specialties:
+Using the U.S. Bureau of Labor Statistics 2022 Occupational Outlook Handbook as a reference, here are average annual salary figures for different engineering technology specialties:

 Sources: U.S. Bureau of Labor Statistics 2022 Occupational Employment Statistics